aMytho/SpartanMixer/README.md

 Open Commands.js

 Go to https://dev.mixer.com/guides/chat/chatbot
 Select node and look at the first block of code.
 Click on 'click here to get an authkey' inside the block of code.
-Copy the code it gives you.
-If you already have a client key from above you can use that as well.
-It's the same thing :)

 In your commands.js file paste the authkey where it says "auth key here".
-Or the client ID. (again, its the same thing) Scroll down to view the premade commands.
+Scroll down to view the premade commands.

 Using the same format as the other commands you can copy and paste more commands into the createchatsocket function.